-Example: [Collected via e-mail, June 2007]
+Examples: [Collected via e-mail, June 2007]

 Origins: The iconic image used to represent the concept of “failure to plan ahead” is a picture of the hapless homeowner who, on the verge of completing the task of painting or

 variety of locales (e.g., Manchester, England; Dublin, Ireland; and Norman, Oklahoma), in some cases as a way of taking potshots at rival groups by portraying them as foolish or unintelligent.
 (Norman, for example, is home to the University of Oklahoma, so the transplantation of the photo’s setting from the UK to Oklahoma is an obvious form of collegiate rivalry.)
-The actual location, as indicated by street signs and other contextual clues, is the Astley House office tower at
+The actual site captured in this image, as indicated by street signs and other contextual clues, is the Astley House office tower at

-A cannon style bollard that is ideal for environments where preservation of a period or architectural style is desirable.
+A cannon style bollard is ideal for environments where preservation of a period or architectural style is desirable.
 Precision manufactured from Durapol® material, Victory Bollard is maintenance-free, requires no painting and will not rust, chip or splinter.
 The unique Glasdon patented Key-Locking Socket System gives the flexibility of a permanent, temporary or semi-permanent application.
 The system allows bollards to be removed and replaced with a blanking cap that locks securely into the socket using the same key.